tmurphree/portfolio-dashboard-front-end/README.md

 * Twitter Bootstrap

 ## APIs
-* none: the back end part of the project ~~uses~~ will use the AlphaVantage stock price API
+* none: the back end part of the project uses the AlphaVantage stock price API

 ## Future Implementations
+* Use Chart.js to show the data in a chart.
 * Tag a security as needing monitoring and set thresholds for it.
 Show the security against the specified thresholds in the "Monitored securities" page.
 * Allow users to log in with Google or a local username / password.
 * Allow logged-in users to save portfolios.